1 Sing Our Opening Song "Time For Music"

 You can download, print and color the star that is in the supporting resources for this lesson.

-OR - you can draw a star, color it and cut it out.
+You can draw a star, color it and cut it out.

 Use the star to show how the pitches in the song go higher and lower.

 Can you sing along while you show the higher and lower pitches?

 Review any of the songs you like or find new favourites!

 Repetition is one of the ways that we learn something well.